Heath Braxton: Storylines

 Heath arrives in Summer Bay along with his brothers; Darryl and Casey.
 Heath earns a reputation as a troublemaker and he harasses Colleen Smart (Lyn Collingwood) in the Diner.
 When Heath notices Dexter Walker (Charles Cottier) filming him and friends, he puts him in the boot of his car and dumps him in the bush.
 Heath causes a lot of trouble with the police for dealing drugs and loitering on the beach.
-He makes an enemy out of local policewoman Charlie Buckton (Esther Anderson).
+He makes an enemy out of local policewoman Charlie Buckton (Esther Anderson) and is unimpressed when Brax starts dating her.
 Heath develops an interest in Bianca Scott (Lisa Gormley) and they have sex, even though Bianca is dating Liam Murphy (Axle Whitehead).
 Bianca tells Heath that it was a mistake.
 Heath learns that he has a daughter, Darcy (Alea O'Shea), and starts to bond with her.
 When Bianca is raped at a party, Heath becomes the prime suspect.
 However, he is later cleared.
 Heath stops a man from harassing Bianca and her friends, and she starts to respect him.
 Bianca and Heath have sex again.
 On the way home from a trip, Charlie and Brax crash into Liam.
 Bianca realises that she still loves Liam and ends her relationship with Heath.
 Heath begins dating Bianca's younger sister, April (Rhiannon Fish).
 Bianca gets angry at Heath and warns him to stay away from April.
 Heath cheats on April with Henrietta Brown (Emma Leonard) and she breaks up with him.